-As a result of the academic results achieved at GCSE, Newport Girls' High School was ranked 18th in the UK by The Times.
+As a result of the academic results achieved at GCSE, Newport Girls' High School was ranked 18th in the UK by The Times in summer 2022.

-Following the disruption from Covid-19 in 2020 and 2021, the School returned to a full programme of academic studies and co-curricular activities.
+Following the disruption from Covid 19, the School has now returned to a full programme of academic studies and co curricular activities.
 All the examination periods (mocks, assessment weeks and formal examinations) took place and students continued to achieve very highly.